theosotr/fsmove-eval/README.md

 Analysis time: 23.1748681068
 ```
 Notably,
-`FSMoVe` detected one ordering violation,
+`FSMoVe` detects one ordering violation,
 between `Exec[download]` and `Package[al-agent]` resources.
 For more details about this fault,
 see Section 6.3.1 of our paper.

 # Benchmarks

-This repository also includes one directory:
+The artifact also includes one directory:
 `benchmarks/`.
 The directory includes
 34 sub-directories representing